joskoot/restricted-permutations/README.md

 mathematical permutation are the same in the sense of [eq?].
 Groups are represented in a way that two representations of the same mathematical group are the same in the sense of [eq?].

-Download all files from https://github.com/joskoot/restricted-permutations.
-Run module R.scrbl and make sure it produces a html file, for example by opening it with DrRacket an clicking the scribble button.
-Keep all files in the same directory.
-More info in R.html as produced by R.scrbl.
-R.scrbl may require some time and memory because of elaborated examples.

 Have fun,
 Jacob J. A. Koot